digitranslab/fwego/docs/installation/old-install-on-ubuntu.md

 ## Install other utils

-Git is required to download the source code of Baserow so you can install it in the following section.
+Git is required to download the source code of Fwego so you can install it in the following section.
 Curl will be required later in the guide to install nodejs.
 Install them both using the following command: